Join our newsletter.

 6. You’re dealing with a government complaint

-7. You’ve decided to sell your company…or buy a new one
+7. You’ve decided to sell your company or to buy a new one

 We think of it like this: having a small business lawyer is like having an extra key for your front door: it just makes sense.